bkudria/speakeasy/docs/instructions/06_quick_reference.md

 ### Task Structure
 - Hierarchical organization with org-mode heading levels (* ** *** etc.)
-- Point estimates (Fibonacci: 1,2,3,5,8,13,21) for leaf tasks only in [brackets]
+- Point estimates (Fibonacci: 1,2,3,5,8,13,21) stored in PROPERTIES drawers
-- Include file references in PROPERTIES drawers at highest applicable level
+- Include file references and points in PROPERTIES drawers at appropriate levels
 - Parent tasks should be marked DONE if and only if all child tasks are complete
 - Re-evaluate point estimates after planning tasks; break down if they exceed 5 points